hollingerc/going-beyond-arduino/README.md

-This is the code for my Going Beyond Arduino video series.
+This is the code, schematics and other data for my Going Beyond Arduino video series.